gregoryross/Walkthroughs/README.md

 # Walkthroughs
-A repository to host examples and walkthroughs for compational chemistry and statistics.
+A repository to host examples and walkthroughs for computational chemistry and statistics.